mcatt89/PythonTraining/readme.md

 I'm running Python 3.12 in Windows 11 at the original creation

-There is no garuntee or warranty on this code
+There is no gauruntee or warranty on this code

 -Matt Herman
 January 28, 2024